Phantom8015/ChessAutomatorV2/README.md

 Then click on Download ZIP.

-Extract the ZIP file, then delete any unnecessary files, like the macOS folder if you're on windows and vice versa.
+Extract the ZIP file, then delete any unnecessary files, like README.md.
+DO NOT DELETE REQUIREMENTS.TXT!!

 ## Step 2: